NCAS-CMS/cfdm/docs/source/tutorial.rst

    'air_temperature'

-All properties may be completely replaced with another collection by providing the new properties to the `~Field.properties` method:
+All properties may be completely replaced with another collection by providing a new set of properties to the `~Field.properties` method:

 .. code:: python